tomarrell/talks/go-debugging/README.md

 ---

+# Defer

+Defer is a well loved Go feature, allowing you to schedule work to be done before the function exits.

+The unique thing about defer which makes it more powerful than simply having the compiler inline statements however is that it can be dynamically set.

+You can defer functions from within loops, conditionals, even switches.

+The caveat here however is that defers can also have access to the local scope, making it possible to change the values of the return values.

+---

 # Core Dumps

-You can analyse a crashed program in more detail, including getting views of the source as the program crashed.
+Core dumps are essentially a snapshot of a process' memory at the time it crashed.
+They allow you to analyse a crashed program in more detail, including getting views of the source as the program crashed.

-// TODO
+We'll have a look at how we can setup an application to generate a core dump when it crashes, and what sort of analysis we can do to it.

 ---